When should I get health insurance?

 There is no optimum age for health insurance.
 If you see the benefits of health insurance, then there’s no reason that you shouldn’t consider purchasing a policy.
 It is, however, worth noting that your health insurance premium is likely to rise as you get older.

 What’s the best health insurance for young adults?

-There are several different options available to you when purchasing health insurance.
+There are several different options available to you when purchasing private health insurance.
 You could save money by opting for a group policy, your place of work might contribute towards the premium, or you may find that a personal policy suits your requirements the most.

 As a young adult, you may only just be finding your feet and find that you’re not quite ready to purchase your own health insurance policy.
 Family health insurance is an option worth exploring; members of your family can be covered under a single policy, often leading to a saving in comparison to if everyone purchased a policy individually due to the potential for a family discount being offered.
 You’ll have access to the same cover, subject to T&Cs, and it can be a great interim before committing to a personal policy.

 Some employees may find that their employer offers them a benefits package that includes access to a private health insurance policy.
 The entire workforce might be covered, and the business may cover the premium.
 There are many benefits for a company offering their employees private health cover; it could reduce the time employees need to recover from an illness due to access to Fast Track Appointments with a GP, as well as increase staff retention due to employees appreciating the benefit associated with their job.
 Employers may also find that a workforce policy helps them to attract top talent that consider healthcare an important aspect of their life.